mdn/content/files/en-us/mdn/writing_guidelines/experimental_deprecated_obsolete/index.md

 {{MDNSidebar}}

-These terms are commonly associated with technologies and specifications and are used on MDN Web Docs to label a technology.
-These are also defined in our [Browser compatibility project](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information).
+These terms are commonly associated with technologies and specifications and are used on MDN Web Docs to label the status of a technology.
+For the definition of these terms, MDN Web Docs align with the [Browser Compatibility Data (BCD)](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information) repository.
+These terms are described below in the context of their use on MDN Web Docs.

 ## Experimental

-The term **experimental** can mean different things depending on the context you hear or read it in.
 When a technology is described as experimental on MDN Web Docs, it means that the technology is nascent and immature and is currently _in the process_ of being added to the web platform (or being considered for addition).
+Marking a technology as experimental indicates that readers should think carefully before using that technology in any kind of production project (i.e., a project that is not just a demo or experiment).
+Readers are [encouraged to try out experimental features](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information) and provide feedback to browser vendors and standards authors.

-For a technology that's marked **experimental**, one or both of the following conditions will be true:
+For a technology marked **experimental**, one or more of the following conditions apply:

-- It is implemented and enabled by default in _less than two_ modern major browser rendering engines.
+- It is implemented and enabled by default in _one and only one_ modern major browser rendering engine.
+- It is only supported by making configuration changes such through preferences or flags, regardless of the number of supported rendering engines.
 - Its defining specification is likely to change significantly in backwards-incompatible ways (i.e., it may break existing code that relies on the feature).

-If one or both of these conditions is true, then you should think carefully before you start using that technology in any kind of production project (i.e., a project that is not just a demo or experiment).
-You are however encouraged to try it out and provide feedback to browser vendors and standards authors. <!--taken from https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information -->

-Conversely, a technology is no longer considered **experimental** if one or more of the following conditions is true:
+The **experimental** status of a technology expires if one or more of the following conditions is met:

-- It is implemented in two or more major browser rendering engines.
+- It is supported by default in _two or more_ major browser rendering engines.
+- It is supported by default by a browser rendering engine for two or more years and undergoes no major changes.
-- Its defining specification is unlikely to change in ways that will break the web.
+- Its defining specification is unlikely to change in ways that will break compatibility.

+For examples of these conditions, see the [experimental flag](https://github.com/mdn/browser-compat-data/blob/main/docs/data-guidelines/index.md#setting-experimental) BCD documentation.

 Usually, if a technology is supported across several major browsers, the specification will be stable, but this is not always the case.
 On the other hand, some technologies might have a stable specification, but do not have native support in browsers.
 [IMSC](/en-US/docs/Related/IMSC) for example is used via a JavaScript polyfill. <!-- need to revisit link -->